GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 == Automatic Differentiation

-_Back propagation_ is one of the fundamental techniques in machine learning for computing gradients of a loss function $cal(L)$ with respect to model parameters.
-The core concept is the _backward rule_, which propagates adjoints through the computational graph.
-The adjoint of a variable $a$ is defined as $overline(a) = frac(partial cal(L), partial a)$, representing how the loss changes with respect to that variable.
+*Backpropagation* constitutes a fundamental machine learning technique for computing gradients of loss functions $cal(L)$ with respect to model parameters.
+Its foundation rests on the *backward rule*, which efficiently propagates adjoint information through computational graphs.
+The adjoint of a variable $a$ is defined as $overline(a) = frac(partial cal(L), partial a)$, representing the sensitivity of the loss to changes in that variable.

 For a function $f: bb(R)^n arrow.r bb(R)^m$ with input $x$ and known adjoint of the output $overline(y)$, the backward rule computes the adjoint of the input as:
 $ overline(x) = frac(partial f, partial x)^T overline(y) $
 This process efficiently propagates gradient information backward through the network, enabling optimization of complex models.

-For matrix multiplication $C = A B$, the backward rule is given by:
+For matrix multiplication $C = A B$, the backward rule yields:
 $ overline(A) = overline(C) B^T, quad overline(B) = A^T overline(C) $

-This rule plays a crucial role in machine learning optimization.
-The backward computation is remarkably efficient—it requires only matrix multiplications with time complexity $O(n^3)$, despite the fact that the full Jacobian matrix would have $O(n^4)$ elements.
-This computational efficiency is fundamental to the scalability of gradient-based optimization in many applications.
+This rule exemplifies the remarkable efficiency of backpropagation.
+While the full Jacobian matrix would contain $O(n^4)$ elements, the backward computation requires only $O(n^3)$ matrix operations—the same complexity as the forward pass.
+This efficiency breakthrough enables practical optimization of complex models and underlies the success of modern deep learning.
-Tensor network contraction generalizes matrix multiplication and inherits this computational efficiency.
-We can formally represent a tensor network as a triple $(Lambda, cal(T), sigma_Y)$, where:
+Tensor network contraction generalizes matrix multiplication while preserving differentiation efficiency.
+We represent a tensor network as the triple $(Lambda, cal(T), sigma_Y)$:
 $
   Y = "contract"(Lambda, cal(T), sigma_Y)
 $
-Here, $Lambda$ denotes the set of all tensor indices, $cal(T)$ represents the collection of tensors, and $sigma_Y subset Lambda$ specifies the indices of the output tensor.
+where $Lambda$ contains all tensor indices, $cal(T)$ holds the tensor collection, and $sigma_Y subset Lambda$ specifies output indices.

-Given the output adjoint $overline(Y)$, the backward rule for computing the adjoint of an input tensor $X$ is:
+The backward rule for computing input tensor gradients follows naturally:
 $
 overline(X) = "contract"(Lambda, (cal(T) \\ {X}) union {overline(Y)}, sigma_X)
 $
-where $cal(T) \\ {X}$ denotes the tensor set with input tensor $X$ removed, and $sigma_X$ represents the indices of tensor $X$.
+where $cal(T) \\ {X}$ represents the tensor set excluding $X$, and $sigma_X$ denotes $X$'s indices.

-A naive implementation of this backward rule would incur computational overhead linear in the number of input tensors, as it requires contracting the network separately for each tensor's gradient.
-However, this inefficiency is avoided in practice through the use of binary contraction trees.
-With proper optimization, the overhead reduces to a constant factor, making gradient computation approximately twice as expensive as the forward pass—a remarkable efficiency considering that each binary contraction has two inputs and each backward computation maintains the same complexity as the forward pass.
+While naive implementation would require separate network contractions for each input (linear overhead), sophisticated binary contraction trees reduce this to constant overhead.
+Modern automatic differentiation achieves gradient computation at approximately twice the forward pass cost—remarkable efficiency considering the inherent complexity of multilinear operations.

 #exampleblock([
 *Example: Backward rule for tensor network contraction*